lokkelvin2/sysadmin/README.md

+# Installation
+- Download [here](https://github.com/lokkelvin2/sysadmin/archive/refs/tags/v1.zip) and unzip all files to a folder
+- Run `run.bat`
+- Output is saved to desktop
-# Get list of installed applications on windows

-## Using powershell to query Registry
+## Get list of installed applications on windows - Using powershell to query Registry
 **Note**
 - `HKLM` is for local machine installations
 - `HKCU` is for current user installations